Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 toc: true
 ---

-##Preclass for Wednesday
+## Preclass for Wednesday

-Please read and consider the below before start of class on **Wednesday 4 April 2018**.
+Please read and consider the below before start of class on **Wednesday**.
 The questions given are only study questions not homework to be answered.
 Talk about it all with your classmates, friends, or TAs, as you like.

-###What has been the impact of engineering interacting with biology?
+### What has been the impact of engineering interacting with biology?

 Here you will examine the role that bioengineering, with a core emphasis on living matter, has had on the world.
 Stated differently, we ask: Why has bioengineering mattered?

-**Goal-1:** After considering the following examples you should be able to describe example impacts of bioengineering on humanity and civilization to this day.
+**Goal 1:** After considering the following examples you should be able to describe example impacts of bioengineering on humanity and civilization to this day.

-**Goal-2:** Prepare yourself for a constructive class discussion about the future impact and ramifications of engineering living matter for realizing a future to benefit, and not to harm, all people and the planet.
+**Goal 2:** Prepare yourself for a constructive class discussion about the future impact and ramifications of engineering living matter for realizing a future to benefit, and not to harm, all people and the planet.

 First let's examine in more detail an interesting topic, some of the ancient origins of bioengineering: